Every year the 2nd week end after

 Thermal protection for potential swim.
 Dress for immersion.

-At least 1 competent paddling
+At least 1 competent paddling partner.

 Adequate clothes